Date Published - 26 May 2026.

 7. Consequences of Misuse

-Submissions containing incorrect or misleading information, whether produced by AI or otherwise, may:
+If a submission contains wrong or misleading information, whether produced by AI or not, it may:

-• In serious cases, could affect how your credibility is viewed
+- In serious cases, affect how reliable or credible your evidence and submissions are viewed

-Ultimately, the decision to accept submissions or other material rests with the Adjudication Officer who will assess whether the material is admissible and relevant to your case.
-As Judge Simons said in the High Court, “an Adjudication Officer is entitled to ensure that a hearing progresses expeditiously by asking parties to confine themselves to the relevant issues”[3] An Adjudication Officer may be disinclined to admit material that is superfluous, incorrect or misleading as a result of being generated by AI.
+In the end, the Adjudication Officer decides whether to accept submissions and other material.
+They will consider whether the material is relevant and can be admitted in your case.
+As Judge Simons said in the High Court, “an Adjudication Officer is entitled to ensure that a hearing progresses expeditiously by asking parties to confine themselves to the relevant issues”[2].

 8. Where to Get Reliable Support

-If you include references to the cases on this list in your submission, you do not need to provide separate copies of them with your submission.
-If you are citing cases not included on the WRC’s list of authorities, please provide copies of the decisions or hyperlinks to them.
+If you refer to cases on the WRC’s list, you do not need to provide separate copies with your submission.
+If you cite cases that are not on the list, please provide copies of the decisions or links to them.

 9. Final Note

-The WRC encourages fair, efficient, and respectful resolution of workplace disputes and equality claims.
-While AI can support your preparation, it is not a substitute for understanding your case or the law that applies.
-Please use these tools responsibly, transparently and seek reliable advice if needed.
+The WRC encourages the fair, efficient and respectful resolution of workplace disputes and equality claims.
+AI can support your preparation, but it is not a substitute for understanding your case or the law that applies to it.
+Please use these tools responsibly, be open about their use where appropriate, and seek reliable advice if needed.

-The following guidelines explain the rules of procedures at a WRC hearing more generally: WRC Procedures for All Cases, 2024.
+The following guidance explains the rules and procedures at a WRC hearing in more detail: WRC Procedures for All Cases, 2024.

-The WRC is committed to identifying ethical, responsible and meaningful use of AI capabilities.
-We will be transparent as we explore, adopt and integrate AI technology to benefit staff and external stakeholders.
-To demonstrate this commitment and how AI can be used usefully with transparency and responsibility, parts of this guidance were drafted using AI to assist with layout and formatting.
+The WRC is committed to ethical, responsible and useful use of AI.
+As we explore, adopt and use AI technology to support staff and external stakeholders, we will be transparent about it.
+To show this commitment, parts of this guidance were drafted using AI.

 Disclaimer: General Nature of AI Usage Guidance

-This policy provides general guidance to assist lay litigants in understanding the potential uses and limitations of Artificial Intelligence (AI) tools in the WRC context.
-It is not intended to offer specialised, technical, or expert advice on the development, deployment, or regulation of AI technologies.
+This document gives general guidance to help lay litigants understand the possible uses and limits of AI tools in the WRC.
+It is not specialist, technical or expert advice on how AI technologies are developed, used or regulated.

 [1] Oliveira v.
 Ryanair DAC ADJ-00055225.